metric-space/diffusion-probabilistic-models-JAX/README.md

 ## Crucial differences

 1. As opposed to the original implementation, the schedule is not learnt.
 Learning the schedule is a training nightmare.
 This implementation has a linear schedule patched in.
+2. Inpainting mask not put in yet
-2. Other differences are mentioned in the file `porting_notes.md` (present in this repo)
+3. Other differences are mentioned in the file `porting_notes.md` (present in this repo)

 ## Commands